Is Restricting Calories the Key to a Longer Life?

 The most important question, of course, is whether calorie restriction could hold the key to healthier lives for humans.

-Currently, the best evidence we have are long-term studies in our closest relatives, non-human primates, as well as a few shorter-term studies in humans.
+Currently, the best evidence we have is long-term studies in our closest relatives, non-human primates, as well as a few shorter-term studies in humans.
 The results so far have been promising.
 Two studies, one at the National Institutes on Aging and the other at the University of Wisconsin, looked at calorie restriction in rhesus monkeys over the course of decades.
 Both studies reported health benefits and a slowing of the effects of aging.
 After some initially confusing early data, both also ultimately showed increased longevity in a 2017 joint paper.

 In 2018, a short-term human study found that participants who cut calories by 15% for two years experienced metabolic changes similar to what we see in rodents and monkeys: lowered blood sugar and cholesterol, and an increase in insulin sensitivity, all of which are physiological changes associated with the slowing of aging in rodents.